Eepshaa/Eepshaa/README.md

 - 👋 Hi, I’m @Eepsha
-- 👀 I’m interested in Data analysis
+- 👀 I’m interested in Artificial Intelligence and bridging the gap between a user and a machine.
-- 🌱 I’m currently learning Python, Skitlearn